 - 3 ways to prolong the life of your potted plants!

 - 10 exotic plants we bet you didn’t know you could grow!

-By presenting information in the form of questions and by offering users greater diversity and depth with your content, you are ensuring not only that you rank for all of your ‘target keywords’, but you’re also guaranteeing that you will appear more often than your competition and therefore generate more online sales leads and enquiries.
+By presenting information in the form of questions and by offering users greater diversity and depth with your content.
+This ensures you not only rank for all of your ‘target keywords’, but also secondary keywords.

 The trick to staying ahead is not actually a trick at all…